What does the Dreamworld Coronial inquest mean to you?

 - Request an independent review of safety in your business; and

-- Acquire and keep up-to-date with safety matters by attending Practical Work Health & Safety Solutions for Executive Leadership Teams
+- Acquire and keep up-to-date with safety matters by attending Your Safety Obligations for the Company Officer

 As an Officer of a PCBU your obligations are not transferable and you may have obligations to workers of another PCBU.
 Take a moment to reflect on your needs and the needs of your business.
 As an Officer how do you check that safety is being managed appropriately and how can you be sure the obligations of the PCBU are being met?